terraform-google-modules/terraform-google-project-factory/modules/shared_vpc_access/README.md

 # Shared VPC Access

 This module grants IAM permissions on host project and subnets to appropriate API service accounts based on activated APIs.
-For now only GKE, Dataproc and Dataflow APIs are supported.
+For now only GKE, Dataproc, Dataflow, Composer and Serverless VPC Access APIs are supported.

 ## Example Usage
 ```hcl